cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     _calculateCachedStatsTool(annotation: any, enabledElement: any): any;
     // (undocumented)
-    _computePointsInsideVolume(annotation: any, imageVolume: any, enabledElement: any): void;
+    _computePointsInsideVolume(annotation: any, targetId: any, imageVolume: any, enabledElement: any): void;
     // (undocumented)
     _computeProjectionPoints(annotation: RectangleROIStartEndThresholdAnnotation, imageVolume: Types_2.IImageVolume): void;
     // (undocumented)